-The Puget Sound Stewardship and Mitigation Fund was created by a record legal settlement between the Puget Soundkeeper Alliance (Soundkeeper) and Burlington Northern Santa Fe (BNSF) Railway, and has since been supplemented by several other pollution mitigation payments including Trident Seafoods, Total Terminals, SSA Terminals, and Louis Dreyfus Company Washington LLC.
+The Puget Sound Stewardship and Mitigation Fund was created by a record legal settlement between the Puget Soundkeeper Alliance (Soundkeeper) and Burlington Northern Santa Fe (BNSF) Railway, and has since been supplemented by several other pollution mitigation payments including SSA Terminals, Whitley Evergreen, Rainier Petroleum Corporation and Louis Dreyfus Company Washington LLC.
 The Fund’s goal is to mitigate past pollution runoff by supporting community-based efforts to protect or improve the water quality of Puget Sound.
-Since inception in 2012, around $2.5 million in grants have been awarded.
+Since inception in 2012, more than $3 million in grants have been awarded.

 The $1.5 million BNSF settlement is one of the largest ever in a citizen enforcement action involving stormwater discharges.
 According to the Department of Ecology, polluted stormwater runoff is the number-one source of toxic loading in the Sound.
 Heavy metals, especially copper, are particularly dangerous to the survival of salmon species, which are highly valued culturally and economically by the people of the Puget Sound Region.

 Industrial stormwater is a serious threat to Puget Sound and other water bodies because it can contain toxic levels of heavy metals, such as copper, zinc, and lead, as well as oils and suspended solids.
 Elliott Bay is identified by state and federal agencies as providing critical habitat for threatened Chinook salmon, and is home or a migration route to other species including coho salmon, sixgill shark, octopus, lingcod, marbled murrelet, harbor seals, harbor porpoise and orca whales.